gixproject/esbook/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gixproject/esbook/badge.svg)](https://coveralls.io/github/gixproject/esbook)
 [![Code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-## Basics
+## Description
-The REST API service that provides search within millions of books.
+The boilerplate Flask application that provides search within books.

-API represents results in a suitable JSON format that can be helpful to other developers and sales companies.
+The API represents results in a suitable JSON format that can be helpful to other developers and companies.
-The functionality allows you to retrieve data for a period or just by one author.
+It allows you to retrieve data for a period or just by one author.
 Periodical updates help to keep the data fresh.

-API uses the Python programming language as the ideal solution for processing, parsing, updating a big amount of data.
+### Libraries and tools
+* Docker + compose
+* Poetry package manager
+* Flask Framework
+* Flask-restplus
+* PostgreSQL
+* SQLAlchemy
+* ElasticSearch
+* gunicorn
+* unittest + pytest
+* invoke

 ## Setup
 Make sure **Docker** is installed on your system